embed-me/vunit-mode/README.md

 ## Usage

+### Keybinding

-The default keybinding to invoke vunit-mode is "C-x x".
+The default keybinding to invoke vunit-mode is `C-x x`.

 Keys highlighted in blue will execute the specified action and quit the vunit-mode command window.
 The ones marked in red, however, will add additional flags to the actions available in blue.

+### Menu Bar

+Once a VHDL file is loaded in the buffer, the `VUnit` Menu will appear in the Menu Bar.
+It is also possible to set flags and run tests without having to know any key bindings at all.

 ## Configuration

-As for now, it is possible to configure the following variables:
+As for now, it is possible to configure the following variables using `M-x Customize`:

 Path to the VUnit directory.
 > vunit-path